unkaktus/mitten/README.md

 `mitten` is a drop-in replacement for SSH that brings internet connection to the machines without it, and enables easy file transfer between the local and remote machines.
-Only you can use the connection and have the access to the local files.
+There is built-in authentication, so only the user inside of the mitten session can use the connection and have the access to the local files.

+A common use case for mitten is installing packages in Conda/Miniforge environments which rely on fetching the them from the internet.

 ### Internet demo
 Normally, on machines with no internet access, calls like these fail or hang: